 Pursuant to a determination letter received from the Internal Revenue Service (IRS) dated June 11, 2014 for amendments enacted through June 27, 2012, the Plan is exempt from federal income taxes.
-Although the Plan has been subsequently amended, the Board is of the opinion that the Plan, as amended, meets the IRS requirements and, therefore, continues to be tax exempt.
+The IRS no longer issues determination letters and the Plan has been subsequently amended and restated.
+The Board has retained outside counsel to ensure the Plan's continued compliance to meet IRS requirements and, therefore, believes it remains tax exempt.